 Snow-laden highlands, serene lakes, and appealing valleys – stunning landscapes of Gangtok form a magical collage that allures tourists from all around.
 The capital city of Sikkim is a mesmerizing hill station sitting in the lap of Eastern Himalayas.
 With the kind of natural beauty that Gangtok has, it becomes irresistible to keep one from exploring these beautiful places to visit in Gangtok.

-Top 25 Places To Visit In Gangtok
+Top 25 Places To Visit In Gangtok in 2019

 The list of places to visit in Gangtok is so expansive that zeroing down on one is a tough task.
 Nevertheless keeping one ready might help.
 Here are the shortlisted 25 places to visit in Gangtok: